 B.A. in Criminology & Justice Studies

-Criminology is the study of crimes, criminals, crime victims, theories explaining illegal and deviant behavior, the social reaction to crime and criminals, the effectiveness of anti-crime policies and the broader political terrain of social control.
-In studying crime and deviance, we use sociology to examine individual and group behaviors that violate social norms.
-These norms range from formally established rules or laws to widely held expectations or standards of conduct.
-These rules and expectations vary across groups, cultures, and societies.
+Criminology explores crimes, criminals, crime victims, and the theories behind illegal and deviant behavior.
+It also examines society’s reactions to crime, the impact of anti-crime policies, and the wider political landscape of social control.
+To understand crime and deviance, criminologists apply sociology to study how individuals and groups break social norms.
+These norms may include formal rules or laws, as well as informal expectations or standards of conduct.
+Additionally, these rules often vary across cultures, groups, and societies.

-Criminology also studies how laws and social expectations develop and change, how inappropriate and illegal behavior is controlled by formal and informal organizations, and how their violation is handled by government agencies such as welfare, child protection, police, courts, and corrections as well as by social institutions including family, religion, schools, workplaces, and neighborhoods.
+Criminology also explores how laws and social expectations develop and evolve over time.
+It analyzes how formal and informal organizations regulate inappropriate or illegal behavior.
+In particular, it studies how government agencies such as welfare, child protection, police, courts, and corrections enforce social control.
+Furthermore, it highlights how institutions like family, religion, schools, workplaces, and neighborhoods actively shape behavior and respond to misconduct.

 The addition of “Justice Studies” broadens the major to include broader questions of justice and how our society does or does not allow for equal access to justice, not just in the criminal justice system, but in all aspects of society.
 Thus students should be prepared for occupations outside of the criminal justice system (although all systems intertwine) in settings that work on these issues overall.